akka/akka/akka-docs/src/main/paradox/typed/guide/tutorial_1.md

 Actors pop into existence when created, then later, at user requests, they are stopped.
 Whenever an actor is stopped, all of its children are _recursively stopped_ too.
 This behavior greatly simplifies resource cleanup and helps avoid resource leaks such as those caused by open sockets and files.
 In fact, a commonly overlooked difficulty when dealing with low-level multi-threaded code is the lifecycle management of various concurrent resources.

-To stop an actor, the recommended pattern is to return `Behaviors.stopped()` inside the actor to stop itself, usually as a response to some user defined stop message or when the actor is done with its job.
-Stopping a child actor is technically possible by calling `context.stop(childRef)` from the parent, but it's not possible to stop arbitrary (non-child) actors this way.
+To stop an actor, the recommended pattern is to return @apidoc[Behaviors.stopped](typed.*.Behaviors$) {scala="#stopped[T]:akka.actor.typed.Behavior[T]" java="#stopped()"} inside the actor to stop itself, usually as a response to some user defined stop message or when the actor is done with its job.
+Stopping a child actor is technically possible by calling @apidoc[context.stop(childRef)](akka.actor.typed.*.ActorContext) {scala="#stop[U](child:akka.actor.typed.ActorRef[U]):Unit" java="#stop(akka.actor.typed.ActorRef)"} from the parent, but it's not possible to stop arbitrary (non-child) actors this way.

-The Akka actor API exposes some lifecycle signals, for example `PostStop` is sent just after the actor has been stopped.
+The Akka actor API exposes some lifecycle signals, for example @apidoc[akka.actor.typed.PostStop] is sent just after the actor has been stopped.
 No messages are processed after this point.

 Let's use the `PostStop` lifecycle signal in a simple experiment to observe the behavior when we stop an actor.
 First, add the following 2 actor classes to your project: